sudhansh7/Labelbox/README.md

 # Labelbox
+Labelbox is the most versatile labeling tool for machine learning.
+Simply connect your data, choose or customize an open source labeling interface, invite team members and start labeling.

+## Overview
 All labeling tasks share the theme of "data in labels out".
 This repo contains a set of highquality labeling frontends to aid in many data labeling projects.

 ```